Vietnam.vn - Nền tảng quảng bá Việt Nam

 Deputy Governor of the State Bank Pham Tien Dung

 Deputy Governor of the State Bank Pham Tien Dung commented: "The banking industry has never been as thirsty for digital human resources as it is today."
-He emphasized that the shift from direct transactions to digital transactions has created a new demand for human resources, people who not only know credit, accounting, and treasury operations but also have to master technology, understand IT system operations, use digital tools, analyze data, and especially information security.
+He emphasized that the shift from direct transactions to digital transactions has created a new demand for human resources, who not only know credit, accounting, and treasury operations, but also have to master technology, understand IT system operations, use digital tools, analyze data, and especially information security.

-Notably, not only large state-owned commercial banks such as BIDV , Vietcombank, VietinBank are having difficulty recruiting, but even pioneering banks in digital transformation such as MB, Techcombank, VPBank, VIB also regularly "offer rewards" to hunt for technology talents.
-Information from a leading joint stock commercial bank in the industry said: "Currently, the bank needs to recruit hundreds of more employees in the information technology sector, but is almost unable to recruit enough due to a lack of suitable candidates.
+Notably, not only large state-owned commercial banks such as BIDV , Vietcombank, VietinBank are having difficulty recruiting, but even pioneering banks in digital transformation such as MB, Techcombank, VPBank, VIB also regularly "offer rewards" to hunt for technology talent.
+Information from a leading joint stock commercial bank in the industry said: "Currently, the bank needs to recruit hundreds of more personnel in the information technology sector, but is almost unable to recruit enough due to a lack of suitable candidates.
 Positions such as AI experts, big data engineers, senior security... are all in a state of fierce 'headhunting'."

 In particular, in the current context, banks are in the process of extensive digital transformation, which has become a "race" in the entire industry.
 Recently, the State Bank has issued many strategic decisions on the digital transformation plan for the banking industry until 2025 with a vision to 2030.